 One of the things that make livestream e-commerce difficult to wrap your head around are how people (more specifically, livestream celebrities) act as a storefront and product curator.
 Normally, that’s done through a combination of shopping centers, branded stores and their knowledgeable sales assistants.
 Now, it’s in the hands of individual tastemakers.
 And, as the chart below shows, the amount of transactions flowing through these livestream celebrities can be as much as the annual revenue of a shopping center.

 These tastemakers have enormous influence, and that directly translates to lower prices for consumers.
-Livestream e-commerce has gained so much traction because livestream celebrities offer their fans the ‘lowest price on the internet’.
+In China Livestream e-commerce has gained so much traction because livestream celebrities offer their fans the ‘lowest price on the internet’.
 That further disrupts physical retail and brings some disruptive forces to existing online stores.
 And, as you can see from the chart below, lower prices are a key driver behind livestream purchases in China’s more affluent cities.

 Don’t forget that livestream isn’t the only form of visual commerce.
 We’ve argued before that brands need to get proficient at three types of video-first commerce: ‘See Now Buy Now’ (fashion shows with e-commerce integration), launching products via exclusive livestreams, and 1:1 video concierge with knowledgeable product assistants.